wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-List.md

 - [2012-The Internals of PostgreSQL #Book#](http://www.interdb.jp/pg/index.html): The main purposes of this document are to explain how each subsystem works, and to provide the whole picture of PostgreSQL.

+- [2012-High Performance MySQL #Book#](https://www.oreilly.com/library/view/high-performance-mysql/9781449332471/): With High Performance MySQL, you’ll learn advanced techniques for everything from designing schemas, indexes, and queries to tuning your MySQL server, operating system, and hardware to their fullest potential.
+This guide also teaches you safe and practical ways to scale applications through replication, load balancing, high availability, and failover.

 * [2014-SQL for MySQL: A Beginner's Tutorial #Book#](https://parg.co/oU1): This introduction to SQL for MySQL begins by discussing exactly how data is stored and maintained in a relational database, familiarizing readers with SQL INSERT, UPDATE, and DELETE statements.

 * [2015-Readings in Database Systems-5th Edition #Book#](http://www.redbook.io/): Readings in Database Systems (commonly known as the "Red Book") has offered readers an opinionated take on both classic and cutting-edge research in the field of data management since 1988.